Fitness Volt

 10. Medicine ball slams

-Where most power exercises are pushing movements, this one involves more of a pulling motion.
-It works your lats, abs, and hip flexors and, all you need to do it is a heavy medicine ball.
+Where most power exercises involve pushing movements, this one involves more of a pulling motion.
+It works your lats, abs, and hip flexors, and all you need to do it is use a heavy medicine ball.

 Don’t use a gel-filled ball as they are prone to bursting, and make sure your floor is strong enough that you won’t damage it.